-The cost to repair, rehabilitate, restore or stabilize is equal to at least 25% of the value of the improvements, (building, not land) as based on the latest assessment made by the Jefferson County PVA; or
+- The costs of the enhancements made to the structure to repair, rehabilitate, restore or stabilize it is equal to at least 25% of the value of the improvements on the property based on the latest assessment made by the Jefferson County Property Valuation Administrator; or

-The qualifying property will, at the conclusion of the plan of improvement, be a LEED Certified property based on the Leadership in Energy and Environmental Design standards in effect at the time of application.
+- The qualifying property will, at the conclusion of the plan of improvement, be an LEED Certified property based on the Leadership in Energy and Environmental Design standards in effect at the time of application.